SaryNassif/Automated-Content/README.md

     - [ChromeDriver](https://sites.google.com/chromium.org/driver/)

 ## Usage
+1. Obtain a background video:
+    -You can use any video file as a background.
+If you do not have one, a basic Minecraft parkour video is linked here: [Youtube Video] (https://youtu.be/I4R8g637IlU)
+   - Make sure that the video is named "BackgroundVid.mp4" in the root directory of the project.

-1. Run the script:
+3. Run the script:
     ```bash
     python Script.py
     ```

-2. Fill in your Reddit API credentials and subreddit information in the GUI.
+4. Fill in your Reddit API credentials and subreddit information in the GUI.
-3. Click the "Generate Reddit Video" button.
+5. Click the "Generate Reddit Video" button.